-Chimney breasts and fireplaces None.

 Internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.

 Cellars None.

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the kitchen.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the
+The electrical switchgear is located in a cupboard within the entrance hallway.
+Electricity surveyor will state that in the report and will not turn them on.
+Mains supply.
+The electrical switchgear is located in a cupboard --- ------------- --- out to the system or appliances.

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.Mains supply.
+The gas meter is located within an external meter box.
+Gas efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located within an external meter box.
+The gas meter is located within an external meter --- ----- ---

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a suite with low level wc, wash hand basin and bath.
-The en-suite shower room comprises a suite with low level wc, wash hand basin and shower cabinet.
-The cloak room comprises a suite with low level wc and wash hand basin.
+Sanitary fittings within the shower room comprise a suite with low level wc, wash hand basin and shower cabinet.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a "Vokera" wall mounted gas heating boiler within a cupboard in one of the bedrooms.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+There is a 'Navien' wall mounted gas heating boiler located within the kitchen.
+This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main sewerage system.
+Drainage is assumed to be connected to the mains sewerage system.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke alarms installed.
+There are smoke, heat and carbon monoxide alarms installed.
+I am advised by the seller that inter-linked smoke alarms, carbon monoxide detectors and heat detectors have been installed to comply with forthcoming Scottish Government legislation.
+It is out with the scope of this report to check the compliance or functionality of such appliances and systems.
+This should be confirmed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.